Geraldine (1929 film): Cast

+Music

+The theme song for the film was entitled "Geraldine" and was composed by Charles Tobias and El Kay.
+Also featured on the soundtrack is the song entitled "Peculiar" which was composed by Paul Corbell, Larry Yoell and Nat Gouldstein.

 Preservation

 Prints of Geraldine are preserved in the French archive Centre national du cinéma et de l'image animée in Fort de Bois-d'Arcy and the Danish Film Institute.